Spares Management: Task Reassignment Should Not Change Parts Requirement Destination Subinventory In All.

 EXPECTED BEHAVIOR Task Reassignment should not change Parts Requirement destination subinventory in all cases

 BUSINESS IMPACT In some countries, for some high-tech customers), they utilize something called "customer on-site spares".
 This means that the spare parts are actually stored at the customer site and not in a technician's/resource's trunk stock.
 Some customers are very large and several technicians/resources support the same customer (especially to cover resource time-off or down-time).
 Therefore, the customer's model on-site spares as individual subinventories created just for those specific customers.
 In this situation, several technicians/resources would be able to access and use spare parts from this 1 customer-specific subinventory.
 These technicians/resources are assigned multiple Usable subinventories in the "Resource Address and Subinventory" form.
 The technician's/resource's default Usable subinventory could be a trunk stock subinventory or the primary customer site for which they are responsible and the lead technician.

-Sign In with your My Oracle Support account
+To view full details, sign in with your My Oracle Support account.

 Don't have a My Oracle Support account?
-Click to get started
+Click to get started!